What is the ISFORMULA Function?

 Let’s see how this formula can be used with conditional formatting.
 If we are dealing with large amounts of data and we wish to highlight cells that contain a formula, we can do that using ISFORMULA along with conditional formatting.

-Now we are given the quarterly rent paid and we’ve calculated monthly rent paid in the adjacent column by using the ISFORMULA function.
+For example, assume we are given the quarterly rent paid and we’ve calculated monthly rent paid in the adjacent column by using the ISFORMULA function.

 - Select cells D2:D7, with cell D2 as the active cell.